jacobsee/emissary/documentation/configuration/triggers.md

 ## Webhook

-Webhook triggers configure the app to listen for a `GET` request on a certain route.
+Webhook triggers configure the app to listen for a `GET` or `POST` request on a certain route.
 Whenever a request is encountered, the task is run.
 For example:

 ```yaml
 tasks: